 Evidence of financial need must be submitted to Apply SVCF for all SVCF Managed Scholarships.
 While financial need is not a primary consideration of the Hutchinson Medical School Scholarship, it may be a factor in final selection.
 Extra consideration will be given to self-supporting students.

 3. Two Letters of Recommendation (PDF)

 Your two letters of recommendation must be signed and dated.
-You must obtain a recommendation from both a:
+You must obtain recommendations from both:

-- Teacher or academic advisor on school letterhead.
+- A teacher or academic advisor on school letterhead; and

-- Volunteer or work supervisor, community leader or personal acquaintance.
+- A volunteer or work supervisor, community leader or personal acquaintance.
 (Volunteer or work supervisor letters must be on the organization’s letterhead.
 Personal acquaintance letters cannot come from parents or relatives.)

 There are two ways to submit your letters of recommendation.